Devin Richardson: Professional career

 Richardson signed with the Seattle Seahawks on May 13, 2024, after going undrafted in the 2024 NFL draft.
 He played in one preseason game, posting three tackles while allowing two catches for 13 yards.
 He was waived on August 19 and later signed to the practice squad on October 3.
 He was released by Seattle on October 8, 2024.

 Richardson signed with the BC Lions of the Canadian Football League (CFL) on December 20, 2024.
 Richardson was cut at the end of training camp and was subsequently signed to the Lions' practice squad.
-Richardson later joined the Lions' active roster for one game in June but did not play, and was ultimately reassigned to the practice squad.
+Richardson later joined the Lions' active roster for one game in June but did not play, and was ultimately reassigned to the practice squad, where he spent the remainder 2025 CFL season until he was released on November 9, 2025.